imkaywu/imkaywu.github.io/_posts/2017-06-11-numeric-cpp.md

 ---
-title: C++ implementation of a linear algebra
+title: C++ implementation of a linear algebra class
 categories:
   - Dev
 ---